luxfi/evm/precompile/contracts/warp/README.md

 Lux Warp Messaging offers a basic primitive to enable Cross-L1 communication on the Lux Network.

-It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to Subnet-EVM and Coreth).
+It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to EVM and Coreth).

 ## How does Lux Warp Messaging Work?